Code of Practice: automated vehicle trialling

 Freedom of Information Act

-To withhold information following a request being made, the information must fall under one of the exemptions listed under Part II of the FOIA.
+To withhold information following a request being made, the information must fall under one of the exemptions listed under part II of the FOIA.
 Most exemptions are subject to a public interest test.
-Some examples of exemptions for withholding information are where to release the information would prejudice the conduct of public affairs; or prejudice a person or companies’ commercial interests; or inhibit full and frank advice and discussion between an organisation/interested party and government.
-Trialling organisations should consider such applications for disclosures when sharing information with public authorities.
+Some examples of exemptions for withholding information are where to release the information that would:

-This chapter provides guidance on the expected behaviour and competence of safety drivers and operators, as well as guidance on the legal requirements for those carrying out trials.
+This section provides guidance on the expected behaviour and competence of safety drivers and operators, as well as guidance on the legal requirements for those carrying out trials.
 Safety drivers and operators, at all levels of automated vehicle technologies, must be able to take control of the vehicle at all times and are required to have a full view of the road ahead.
-Trialling organisations should consider the use of more than one safety driver or operator ready and willing to take control of the vehicle to provide as a high a level of safety as possible.
+Trialling organisations should consider the use of more than one safety driver or operator ready and willing to take control of the vehicle to provide as a high level of safety as possible.

 Requirements to oversee trials